 D. Office and Field Indicators: The assessment of this metric is the same for all wetland types.
 It can be assessed initially in the office using the site imaging, and then revised based on the field visit.
 For all wetlands, this metric focuses on direct sources of non-tidal water as defined above.
 The natural sources will tend to be more obvious than the unnatural sources.
 Evaluation of this metric should therefore emphasize the identification of the unnatural sources or diversions that directly affect the dry season conditions of the AA.
-Permanent or semi-permanent features that affect the water source at the overall watershed or regional level should not be considered in the evaluation of this metric.

-The office work should initially focus on the immediate margin of the AA and its wetland, and then expand to include the smallest watershed or storm drain system that directly contributes to the AA or its immediate environment, such as another part of the same wetland or adjacent reach of the same riverine system.
+The office work should initially focus on the immediate margin of the AA and its wetland, and then expand to include the smallest watershed or storm drain system that directly contributes to the AA or its immediate environment, such as another part of the same wetland or adjacent reach of the same riverine system within about 2km upstream of the AA.
 Landscape indicators of unnatural water sources include adjacent intensive development, irrigated agriculture, and wastewater treatment discharge.